 Our business in China is operated through a single distributor.
-For the three months ended March 31, 2019, approximately 18.3% of our consolidated revenues were generated in China.
-During the year ended December 31, 2018, approximately 29.2% of our annual consolidated revenues were generated in China, more than any other country in which we operate, and we expect such portion will increase with the expansion of our business in China.
+In 2018, approximately 29.2% of our revenue was generated in China, more than any other country in which we operate, and we expect such portion will increase with the expansion of our business in China.
 However, there are risks generally associated with doing business in China, including: